Eyelid Surgery Ft Lauderdale

 Lower eyelid blepharoplasty can remove excess skin that causes wrinkles in the lower eyelid.
 It also removes excess fat that causes bags.

-Sometimes if only fat deposits is the concern with little excess skin, the procedure can be done with an incision inside the eyelid.
+If fat deposits are the only concern, with little excess skin, the procedure involves an incision inside the eyelid.
+Sometimes an incision inside the eyelid is used.
 This is called a Transconjunctival blepharoplasty.
 This avoids a scar on the skin.
-The benefit of a transconjunctival blepharoplasty is that since it does not violate the orbicularis muscle or septum because it approaches the lower lid fat pads from behind these structures, it causes less scarring and there is less risk of lower eyelid malposition or retraction.
+The advantage of a transconjunctival blepharoplasty is that it does not violate the orbicularis muscle or septum.
+It approaches the lower lid fat pads from behind these structures.
+This causes less scarring.
+There is less risk of lower eyelid malposition or retraction.

-Sometimes, a chemical peel applied to the lower eyelid skin at the time of a blepharoplasty can help eliminate fine wrinkles in the skin.
+Sometimes, a chemical peel is applied to the lower eyelid skin during a blepharoplasty.
+This can help remove fine wrinkles in the skin.

 What is a Quad Blepharoplasty?